 Note: USAA is only available to military community members and their families.

-Cheap car insurance companies in Ohio after an at-fault accident
+Cheap car insurance rates in Ohio after an at-fault accident

-On the other hand, State Farm offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,266.
+State Farm is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,266.

 CompanyRates before accidentRates after accident% difference$ difference